VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr: Introduction

 In this work, we analyze the largest sample of spectro-interferometric VLTI-GRAVITY observations of cool evolved stars to date.
 We study the relation of the extended atmosphere to the pulsation cycle.
-We aim at comparing a time-series of the spatially-resolved variability of an AGB and an RSG star, to better understand similarities and differences between cool evolved stars of different types at the onset of the mass-loss process close to the stellar surface.
+We aim at comparing a time series of the spatially resolved variability of an AGB and a RSG star to better understand the similarities and differences between cool evolved stars of different types at the onset of the mass-loss process close to the stellar surface.
 We also compare these observations to the most recent state-of-the-art 3D dynamical models \citep{ahmad23}.
 The first object is the oxygen-rich AGB star R Car, which is a typical M-type Mira variable, with strong single-mode pulsations and amplitude of brightness variations of $\Delta m_V \: \rm \sim 7.4 \: \rm mag$ \citep{rosales24}.
-The second object is RSG VX Sgr, an extreme RSG exhibiting irregular variability, with a longer period during active cycles and a shorter period during quiescent cycles \citep{tabernero21}.
-While its large peak-to-peak amplitude of brightness variations up to $\Delta m_V \: \rm \sim 6 \: \rm mag$ during its active cycles resembles a Mira variability \citep{lockwood82}, it is rather a massive supergiant experiencing an extensive mass-loss \citep{gail20}.
-It has also been hypothesized to be a super-AGB star or Thorne–Żytkow object \citep[T$\rm \dot{Z}$O),][]{tabernero21, ogrady26}.
-In Table~\ref{table:table_params}, we list fundamental parameters of our objects from the literature.
-Neither of our targets is reported to show the LSP.
+The second object is VX Sgr, an extreme RSG exhibiting irregular variability, with a longer period during active cycles and a shorter period during quiescent cycles \citep{tabernero21}.
+While its large peak-to-peak amplitude of brightness variations up to $\Delta m_V \: \rm \sim 6 \: \rm mag$ during its active cycles resemble a Mira variability \citep{lockwood82}, it is considered to be a massive supergiant experiencing an extensive mass loss \citep{gail20}.
+However, it has also been hypothesized to be a super-AGB star or Thorne–Żytkow object \citep[T$\rm \dot{Z}$O,][]{tabernero21, ogrady26}.
+In Table~\ref{table:table_params}, we list the fundamental parameters of our objects from the literature.
+Neither of our targets is reported to show the LSPs.

 The present paper is structured as follows.
-In Sect.~\ref{chapter:observations}, we describe our dataset and data reduction methods.
-In Sect.~\ref{chapter:res}, we present our results on the variability of the photosphere and extended atmosphere, whereas in Sect.~\ref{chapter:models}, we compare this to similar features from state-of-the-art 3D RHD dynamical models.
-In Sect.~\ref{chapter:discussion}, we discuss implications of our results, and then in Sect.~\ref{chapter:conclusions}, we summarize our findings.
+In Sect.~\ref{chapter:observations} we describe our dataset and data reduction methods.
+In Sect.~\ref{chapter:res} we present our results on the variability of the photosphere and extended atmosphere, whereas in Sect.~\ref{chapter:models} we compare this to similar features from state-of-the-art 3D RHD dynamical models.
+In Sect.~\ref{chapter:discussion} we discuss the implications of our results, and then in Sect.~\ref{chapter:conclusions} we summarize our findings.